Skip to Main Content

 O'Hara, J. (2019, June 13).
 The role of kindness in cancer care.
 Mayo Clinic. https://newsnetwork.mayoclinic.org/discussion/the-role-of-kindness-in-cancer-care

 Titles of "standalone" documents (e.g. PDF, Word, PowerPoint, or other document formats ) on a website are italicised.
 Standalone documents in this context are resources that do not fall into standard categories, including reports, presentations, white papers and other grey literature.
+If the document downloads instead of opening in its own browser tab, you can retrieve the URL from the hosting webpage by right clicking on the document link and choosing 'copy link address' (or similar).

 PDF (or standalone document) found on website [10.4]: